 Another key point to keep in mind is that the statute for Fleeing or Eluding specifically states that the court may not “suspend, defer, or withhold adjudication of guilt or imposition of sentence for any violation of this section.”

 What does this mean?

 It means that if you are convicted of Fleeing or Eluding, the judge is required by law to convict you of a felony.
 In a lot of first-time offense felony cases, Pretrial Diversion is allowed.
 This is not the case with Fleeing or Eluding.
 Also, a lot of first offense felony cases allow the Judge to withhold adjudication.
 This is something a judge can do to resolve your case to keep you from being formally convicted of a felony.
 This option is not available with Fleeing or Eluding.

 This is particularly important if you are in the military.
 If you are convicted of this offense, your career in the Air Force or Army is over.
 They will not keep you with a felony conviction on your record.

 Defending Fleeing or Eluding Charges in Fort Walton Beach

 Because options such as Pretrial Diversion or Withhold Adjudication are not available, it is critically important to build a defense that is aggressive and smart from the beginning.

 The first step to defending any serious felony case is to identify the goals: Avoid a prison sentence and avoid a felony conviction.
 Every case is different, so there are numerous ways to achieve the desired result.

-I will work to get the charge reduced or dismissed.
-Here is a brief checklist of issues I look at in defending charges of Fleeing or Eluding:
+We will work to get the charge reduced or dismissed.
+Here is a brief checklist of issues we look at in defending charges of Fleeing or Eluding:

-- I will raise the issue of whether your failure to stop was truly “willful”.
+- We will raise the issue of whether your failure to stop was truly “willful”.